lxlang/laravel-todolist-vue/readme.md

-# Laravel Boilerplate
+# Laravel TodoList

-This is a simple project for getting started on a new idea.
+This is just a simple Project to create a TodoList with VueJs.
-Instead of setting up a laravel application, you can start coding what really matters, without having to worry about social logins, themes or packages.

-Feel free to fork this.
-Feedback is highly appreciated.

-Includes:
-* Social Logins using `laravel/socialite`
-* An AdminLTE2 Theme by `jeroennoten/laravel-adminlte`
-* BootForm by `watson/bootstrap-form`

 # Installation